Amigas Cheetahs

-"Amigas Cheetahs" is the fourth single from The Cheetah Girls 2 soundtrack.
+"Amigas Cheetahs" is a song from The Cheetah Girls 2 soundtrack.

-Background and composition

-The single officially premiered on Radio Disney on August 25, 2006 and was released officially for digital download on September 3.
-The song was produced by Jamie Houston.

-Vocals

-This song features Adrienne Bailon on lead vocals and ad-libs.
-Bailon has 3 verses with Raven-Symoné, Sabrina Bryan and Kiely Williams each having 1 verse.
-The song features Belinda.
-Belinda has one Spanish verse on the song.
-When live, Bailon took Symoné's and Belinda's verses.
-Bryan and Williams took Bailon's other verse.

 Music video

 The Cheetah Girls did not shoot a video for the single because the song was from their film The Cheetah Girls 2 and was used to promote the movie.
 Because of that, the video for the song features clips from the movie and the girls dancing and singing in a special Barcelona music festival which is also a clip from the movie/musical.
 It premiered on August 26, 2006 on Disney Channel.